NEW ZEALAND

 A lusty young man's courting song

-This appears to be a "Saturday Night Fever" type of song for a lusty young man to attract an equally lusty young woman as his wife, so it is strange to hear it now sung prettily as a poi dance by young girls.
+This seems to be a "Saturday Night Fever" type of song for a lusty young man to attract an equally lusty young woman as his wife, so it is strange to hear it now sung prettily as a poi dance by young girls.
 Or sung by an aging opera diva!

-These other songs have originated as lusty young Māori men's songs are also now sung as poi dances in a pretty-pretty fashion:-
+These other songs have originated as lusty young Maori men's songs are also now sung as poi dances in a pretty-pretty fashion:-

 Me He Manu Rere